kr40/caravan/gamedesign.md

 Game Design Document: Caravan Adventures

+**Status: Feature Complete MVP - All core systems implemented**

 1. Game Title

 Caravan Adventures

 2. Logline

-A top-down, low-poly 3D trading simulation where players manage a medieval caravan, buying and selling goods in a dynamic economy, while hiring soldiers to protect their cargo from bandits.
+A top-down, low-poly 3D trading simulation where players manage a medieval caravan, buying and selling goods in a dynamic economy, navigating road networks, encountering random events, and hiring mercenaries to aid their journey.

 3. Core Concept

 The player is a merchant in a medieval kingdom.
-They start with a small amount of gold, a single cart, and a dream.
-The goal is to build a vast trading empire by traveling between cities, exploiting a fluctuating market (buying low, selling high), and managing the caravan's resources (food, gold, guards).
-The world is persistent and dangerous; bandits roam the roads, and hiring protection is a necessary business expense.
+They start with 1000 gold, 50 food, and a dream.
+The goal is to build a vast trading empire by traveling between 15 unique cities, exploiting market differences (buying low, selling high), and managing the caravan's resources (food, gold, mercenaries).
+The world is persistent and eventful; random encounters occur during travel, and hiring mercenaries provides strategic advantages.

+**Implemented Features:**
+- ✅ 15 cities with unique backstories and economies
+- ✅ 10 tradeable goods with varying prices
+- ✅ Road network with pathfinding
+- ✅ Random encounters (25+ terrain-based events)
+- ✅ Mercenary system (6 types with unique skills)
+- ✅ Interactive encounter resolution
+- ✅ Save/load system with 3 independent slots
+- ✅ Food consumption and daily costs
+- ✅ Complete UI with tabs and history tracking

 4. Technology